 Students may not park in any other designated lot or space, other than for student permits assigned, during the hours of 7 a. m. to 7 p. m., Monday through Friday.
 Students may park in faculty/staff lots after 7 p. m. and on weekends, but must remove their vehicles from the lots prior to 7 a. m. on weekdays or be responsible for applicable fines and enforcement.
-Reserved spaces in Finney Lot are for the exclusive use 24 hour each day for the person assigned to those spaces.
+Reserved spaces in Finney Lot or other parking lots are for the exclusive use, 24 hours each day, for the person assigned to those spaces.

 A temporary permit must be obtained for a vehicle that does not have a valid permit displayed.
 Persons eligible for temporary permits include visitors, alumni, and new faculty and staff who have not yet received a permanent permit, temporary permits are generally issued for no longer than five days.
 Students are not eligible for temporary permits unless approved by the Director of Campus Safety, or designee.

 Temporary permits, as well as parking requests for individuals or groups conducting special events on campus, should be directed to the Campus Safety Office at least five days in advance.

 All vendors and contractors are required to obtain and display a parking permit while on campus.

 Temporary permits may be obtained for a single or short-term use by faculty, staff, or students who have a special circumstance (such as a delivery or presentation) by contacting the Campus Safety Office in advance of their need.
 Failure to obtain a permit will not be accepted as a valid reason after enforcement has occurred.